Full text searching

 By default, the results that you get when searching on our site are sorted by relevancy.
-This means that we try to serve you the best possible results based on:
+This is based on:

 - the date the page was created